Active and Passive Voice

 What is an example of active voice?

-When a subject performs an action, the verb in that phrase is in the active voice, and there is a clear relationship between the subject and the verb.
-For instance, in the sentence Melvin struck the football, the subject (Melvin) acts in relation to the Football.
+When a subject acts, the verb in that phrase is in the active voice, and there is a clear relationship between the subject and the verb.
+For instance, in the sentence, Melvin struck the football, the subject (Melvin) acts about the Football.

 Leave a Reply